mosse-security/threat-hunting-samples/README.md

 # Introduction

-With this Github repository, Mossé Cyber Security Institute offers you three (3) datasets to practice Threat Hunting against.
+With this Github repository, Mossé Cyber Security Institute offers you three (3) datasets to practice Threat Hunting.

 The datasets contain forensics data for 25, 50 and 75 machines respectively.
 The answers for dataset 1 have been provided for learning purposes.
-It will be up to you to discover which machines have been compromised for the other two dataset although we have included how many machines in total have been attacked.
+It will be up to you to discover which machines have been compromised for the other two dataset.
+We have included how many machines in total per dataset have been attacked.

 # Installation